 Business process automation (BPA), or using technology to automate repeatable tasks, is an example of using modern technology to streamline day-to-day tasks.
 The goal of implementing BPA is to increase efficiency and reduce costs.
 Often, this strategy can lead to improved customer relationships as well.

-In their 2009 book, Business Process Mapping: Improving Customer Satisfaction, co-authors Mike Jacka and Paulette Keller discuss process mapping as a way to improve the way organizations are run.
+In their 2009 book, Business Process Mapping: Improving Customer Satisfaction, 2nd Edition, co-authors Mike Jacka and Paulette Keller discuss process mapping as a way to improve the way organizations are run.
 They emphasize that understanding the forces that drive process improvement and then aligning business processes to support these crucial business objectives is an important step in improving customer satisfaction.

 A business can be bringing in a lot of orders and be growing on paper, while still having a problem showing a good profit margin.
 The likely problem is that there is too much waste due to inefficiencies interfering with the company’s bottom line.